- Patient Education

 Waterproof Cast Care and Management

-Waterproof cast liners allow you to bathe, shower, and even swim while wearing the cast.
-This liner is an innovative cast padding that contains billions of tiny pores that stop the passage of water, but allows water vapor to pass through.
+Waterproof cast liners allow you to bathe, shower, and even swim while wearing a fiberglass cast.
+The liner is an innovative cast padding that contains billions of tiny pores that stop the passage of water, but allows water vapor to pass through.
 Water does not wet the liner, only your skin.
 With your physician's approval, you can bathe and swim without covering the cast.

-- When the cast gets wet in the shower or the pool, the most important thing to remember is to flush the cast area with a solution of mild soap and water, followed by a thorough rinsing with clean water.
+- When the cast gets wet in the shower or the pool, the most important thing to remember is to flush the cast area with a solution of mild soap and water, followed by a thorough rinsing with a forceful stream of clean water.

 - It is recommended to get the cast wet at least once every day to reduce odor and irritation.

-- The liner allows our skin to dry by evaporation.
+- The liner allows the skin to dry by evaporation.

 - With proper draining, no special drying procedures are necessary after wetting.